rudderlabs/rudder-sdk-amp/README.md

 # What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-Rudder is an enterprise-ready, open-source alternative to Segment, for collecting and routing customer event data.
-More information on Rudder can be found [here](https://github.com/rudderlabs/rudder-server).
+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-# Analytics for AMP
+## Analytics for AMP

 You can use RudderStack's `amp-analytics` component to send event data from your AMP page, directly to Rudderstack and eventually to your configured destinations.

-Only Cloud mode destinations are supported as AMP directly sends data to our Server-side APIs, we then send this data to your configured destinations.
+Only Cloud mode destinations are supported as AMP directly sends data to our server-side APIs, we then send this data to your configured destinations.

 ## How to use RudderStack with `amp-analytics`?

 This Quick Start Guide will help you get up and running with using RudderStack's `amp-analytics` component in no time.
 You just need to follow the steps below: